The Real Reasons Why Your Skin is Breaking Out

 Changes to your hormone levels can send oil production into overdrive and leave you with breakouts along the chin, jawline and cheek area due to internal skin inflammation, clogged pores and acne-causing bacteria.

-Cause #5: Your overloading your skin with ingredients that strip it 5
+Cause #5: You're overloading your skin with ingredients that strip it 5

 When it comes to products, use only what you need.
 There’s no point in layering on unnecessary products that can strip the skin and throw its pH levels out of whack.
 Over-the-counter acne products that are formulated with salicylic acid, benzoyl peroxide, or sulfur can sometimes dry out the skin and render it flaky, raw and red.
 (This is more the case when these ingredients are overused or unnecessarily applied to the skin.)
 When the skin is stripped of much-needed moisture, it overcompensates for the lack of sebum by producing more than normal amounts of oil, in turn leading to superfluous oil in the pores.
 That influx of oil can cause pimples.
 The best advice: limit the use of harsh ingredients to a few times a week and only when necessary.